 On-board discussion, or questioning in any way, of any Admin or Moderator decisions, or board policy or comments is disruptive, and wastes everyone's time.
-This includes any post or thread deletions, or edits or removal or moving or merging, or their comments on threads, or emails received, or reference to any member discipline etc. This is not allowed on the board at any time, and will be removed with no notice when posted.
+This includes comments on any post or thread deletions, or edits or removal, or moving, or merging, or their comments on threads, or emails received, or reference to any member discipline etc. This is not allowed on the board at any time, and will be removed with no notice when posted.
 Transgressing Members WILL also be subject to disciplinary action.
-If you have any question or query about ANY moderator/Admin action or policy or comment etc, contact the moderator directly, or far better still, contact - admin [at] stampboards.com - but do NOT post it, or discuss it on the boards please.
+If you have any question or query about ANY moderator/Admin action or policy or comment etc, contact - admin [at] stampboards.com - but do NOT post it, or discuss it on the boards please.
 Or you WILL wish you did not.

 33. Negative or disparaging public commentary re stampboards

-Any publicly posted internet commentary anywhere, that is disparaging or negative to stampboards.com by person(s) members here, may result in their stampboards membership being suspended or revoked.
-Likewise any negative commentary by email or phone etc, to other members that Admin might become aware of.
-Any suggestions or issues re anything related to this board should be directed to Admin - and nowhere else.
+Any publicly posted internet commentary anywhere, that is disparaging or negative to stampboards.com by any member here, may result in their stampboards membership being suspended or revoked.
+Likewise any negative commentary by email or phone etc, to other members that Admin or Moderators might become aware of.
+Any suggestions or issues re anything related to this board should be directed to Admin - and nowhere else please.

 34. Personal Attacks

 We encourage a healthy exchange of opinions.
 If you disagree with another member, challenge the opinion or idea - not the person.
-Personal attacks, insults, name-calling, and "flaming" will not be tolerated and will be removed.
-The violator(s) will be subject to disciplinary action.
+Personal attacks, insults, name-calling, and "flaming" are not welcome and genrally are removed when sighted. will not be tolerated and will be removed.
+Serial violators will be subject to disciplinary action.
 You may challenge others' points of view and opinions, but please do so respectfully and thoughtfully.

 35. Objectionable, Obscene or Offensive Language/Material